-Dishes prepared throughout Northern Italy reflect various international culinary and cultural influences.
-The northern territory is made up by eight regions: Piedmont (regional capital Torino), Aosta (Aosta), Lombardy (Milano), Trentino Alto Adige (Bolzano/Bozen and Trento), Veneto (Venezia), Friuli Venezia Giulia (Trieste), Liguria (Genova) and Emilia Romagna (Bologna).
-As a whole, the territory is industrious and fertile because crossed by water rich rivers (Po, Adige, Ticino etc.) which feed into the Mediteranean Sea or the largest lakes of Italy (Como, Maggiore, Garda).
+The dishes I describe in Northern Italy are especially those from eight regions: Piedmont (regional capital Torino), Aosta (Aosta), Lombardy (Milano), Trentino Alto Adige (Bolzano/Bozen and Trento), Veneto (Venezia), Friuli Venezia Giulia (Trieste), Liguria (Genova) and Emilia Romagna (Bologna).

-In 1991, after writing food columns in American and Italian newspapers and magazines, translating cookbooks, I also began researching and writing about a Northern Italian missionary who had moved from Northern Italy to Mexico in 1680.
+In 1991, after writing food columns in American and Italian newspapers and magazines, translating cookbooks, I researched the culinary connections between Northern Italy and Hispanic America.
 In doing so, I discovered how and why Hispanic North American and Northern Italian food ways are intertwined.

 Besides researching food ways, translating Italian, German, English American cookbooks, adapting and localizing recipes and writing about food, I test recipes and adapt measurements to European and American standards.
 I am a certified Maryland Food Sanitation Manager, a member of the International Association of Culinary Professionals (IACP), a charter member of Culinary Historians of Washington, D.C.
 (CHOW) and a member of American Translators Associations (ATA).

 The purpose of my blogs is to promote the love of good food, to demonstrate how we are globally and internationally connected through the use of certain foods, and to invite you to contact me if you need American English or Italian translations of cookbooks, adaptations-localization of Italian, German, American English recipes or food related text written in English or in Italian.